codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 ### Using the terminal

-You also launch NodeCG using your terminal with:
+You may also launch NodeCG using your terminal with:

 <pre><b><span style="color:#1cdc9a">user@computer</span>:<spanstyle="color:#3daee9">~/nodecg</span></b>$ npm run start